 - Native American Promise Tuition Program

-If you meet the criteria for the Native American Promise Tuition Program, please fill out the tribal enrollment form and submit your tribal citizenship documentation.
+If you meet the criteria for the Native American Promise Tuition Program, please fill out the Tribal Enrollment form and submit your tribal citizenship documentation.

 The total amount of financial aid offered to a student, including all scholarships and grants, cannot exceed the cost of attendance at the University of Minnesota for that aid year.
 Financial aid offers (e.g., loans, work study, scholarships, or grants) may be reduced for students whose total aid exceeds the cost of attendance.